abaddon/POC_DDD_ddmandate/README.md

 We split our initial problem in 4 smaller problems linked.

-In the next step we'll take in charge one of these problems and we'll try to design its features.
+In the next step, I took in charge of one of these problems and I tried to design its features.
+## Step 2.
+Software Design

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).